TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab_3/README.md

 Start of Exam Grader Program
 ============================
 Enter the number of subjects: 3
-Enter the score of the first subject: 85
+Enter the score of the 1 subject: 85
-Enter the score of the second subject: 95
+Enter the score of the 2 subject: 95
-Enter the score of the third subject: 100
+Enter the score of the 3 subject: 100
 Average:  93.33333333333333
 Grade:  A
 ===========================